 Preamble:

-The cost estimate below corresponds to a "fully absorbed" IANA perations cost for ICANN.
+The cost estimate below corresponds to a "fully absorbed" IANA Functions operations cost for ICANN.
 It therefore reflects the benefit of leveraging economies of scale from ICANN's infrastructure and expertise of other functions.
-The fully absorbed IANA perations cost within another entity would be different, as would be a "standalone" cost estimate as the cost of a fully operational and mature IT infrastructure would be higher, economies of scale would not exist, and additional costs of operating a separate organization would be created (relative for example to governance, communication, reporting,...).
+The fully absorbed IANA Functions operations cost within another entity would be different, as would be a "standalone" cost estimate as the cost of a fully operational and mature IT infrastructure would be higher, economies of scale would not exist, and additional costs of operating a separate organization would be created (relative for example to governance, communication, reporting,...).

 The below analysis includes a placeholder estimate for the annual depreciation of assets, but does not include any capital costs, or representation of the value of the capital assets that are currently supporting the IANA Functions as operated by ICANN.